 (Wondering about ‘Plaja’?
-The ‘j’ is like a ‘y’ and the name is pronounced ‘pla-ya’.
-It’s Italian but has origins in the Spanish ‘playa’, meaning ‘beach’.
+The ‘j’ sounds like a ‘y’ and the name is pronounced like ‘plier’ in English, or the Spanish word ‘playa’, meaning ‘beach’.
 In fact, ‘plaja’ is a Sicilian word for ‘beach’.)

 Luisa grew up speaking English and Italian, sometimes at the same time.
-She has a degree in Linguistics and a background in wordy jobs including dictionary editing, television subtitling and linguistic software development.
+With a degree in Linguistics, she has a background in wordy jobs including dictionary editing, television subtitling and linguistic software development.
 She still works in localisation and translation of texts, specialising in UK English and other varieties of English.

 Luisa’s last novels published in her own name were Diary of a Mall Girl, published by Curious Fox, and Kiss Date Love Hate, published by Penguin Random House.
 She has also published books under more than one pen name.
-Her novels been translated and published in the Netherlands, Sweden, Denmark, Brazil, Germany, Turkey and Poland, and they are available as audiobooks in English.
-She has also written non-fiction and books for reluctant readers, taken part in an interactive e-book project which is now published as a paperback, and has a short story published in an anthology.
+Her novels been translated and published in the Netherlands, Sweden, Denmark, Brazil, Germany, Turkey, Poland, Finland and Norway, and they are available as audiobooks in English.
+She has also written non-fiction and books for reluctant readers, taken part in an interactive e-book project, and has contributed a short story to a YA anthology.

-Born in Glasgow and brought up in Sicily and London, Luisa Plaja now lives in Devon, England.
-She has two young children, a boy and a girl.
+Born in Glasgow and brought up in Sicily and London, Luisa Plaja now lives in Devon, England, and travels around as much as possible.